shshetudev/hands_on_aws/README.md

 - It acts as a virtual firewall for EC2 instances to controll incoming and outgoing traffic
 - Security group is related to EC2 instances and here we set rule to allow incoming traffic

+### What is Gateway?

+- In general, Gateway connects our VPC to another network.
+- There are multiple types of Gateways:
+  - Internet Gateway:
+    - It is the features of VPC
+    - It allows our subnets to the internet
+    - We can have only one gateway per VPC
+    - After creating a Gateway we need to attach it to the VPC
+  - Transit Gateway
+  - NAT Gateway

+### What is Route table?

+- We need to allow our route table on our public subnet, to route out to the internet
+- We need to create two route tables: public and private to associate and route out the subnets
+- After creating the route tables we need to attach them to different vpcs